How Do We Taste What We Eat?

 Many foods, including the seaweed on which some Japanese broths are based, naturally contain glutamate.
 You have probably heard of "MSG monosodium glutamate," which is the lab-derived chemical that enhances tastes"it makes things taste more like what they are; while umami is a taste that is hard to define, it is sometimes described as "meaty."

-What Happens When We Taste?
+What Happens When We Eat Something?

-Here is what happens when we taste.
+Here is what happens when we eat something.
 First, we must smell - whether as a conscious deep sniff before eating or just as scents waft up our nasal passages.
 Smell triggers an increase in saliva production in the mouth and a low-level increase in digestive acid production in the stomach.
 This prepares us to taste and digest our food.
 To taste anything at all, foods must be dissolved.
 Try putting a bit of food on your dry tongue.
 You won't taste a thing.

 Studies show that humans are hard-wired to like specific tastes and to reject others, most likely for survival.
 Sour and bitter tastes can indicate bad, underripe, or even poisonous food, while sweet, salty, and savory tastes indicate "good" foods.